Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 For private placement securities, ask to see a Form D filed with the SEC.

-Self-directed IRA investments may be a viable choice for investors who are wealthy (some investments require investors to be accredited with a net worth over $1 million), dislike traditional investment vehicles or seek alternatives to complement traditional investments, can handle the compliance issues (see article on tax compliance), and don't mind uncertainty associated with the valuation and liquidity of unconventional investments.
-For the average investor, special self-directed IRA investments may carry risk and complexity that may not be acceptable.
+Self-directed IRA investments may be a viable choice for investors who are wealthy (some investments require investors to be accredited with a net worth over $1 million), dislike traditional investment vehicles or seek alternatives to complement traditional investments, can handle the compliance issues (see article on tax compliance), and don’t mind uncertainty associated with the valuation and liquidity of unconventional investments.
+For the average investor, special self-directed IRA investments may carry risks and complexity that may not be acceptable.

 Do you have a self-directed IRA?
 How have its investments worked for you?